By Rev. Ken Yamada

 This week in the San Francisco Bay Area, we began living under a “shelter at home” order, severely restricting our movements and social contact.
-I saw long lines immediately formed at grocery markets and stores by crowds of anxious people.
-Stores shelves lay bare of food and toiletries as panicked shoppers grabbed what they could.
+I saw long lines immediately formed at grocery stores and markets by crowds of anxious people.
+Store shelves lay bare of food and toiletries as panicked shoppers grabbed what they could.
 Throughout this country and the world, people are confronting fear and anxiety caused by the virus outbreak.

 Our Jodo Shinshu temples have cancelled services and activities, even “Hanamatsuri,” the Buddha’s birthday service which was scheduled next month, although some temples plan to stream services online.
 Please check with your local temple for the latest update.

 With our daily lives in disarray, let us draw lessons from the teachings of Shinran (1173-1263), founder of Jodo Shinshu Buddhism, who lived during a similar time.

 In a Japanese literary classic published in 1212 called “Hōjōki,” Kamo no Chōmei wrote about the calamities befalling the times, including fires, typhoons, floods, famine and pestilence.